brentgroves/status/2024/week13.md

 - SQL window functions - More concise multiple grouping of records called partitions.

 Example: When we partition records into serial_no and order by change date and lag by 1 the previous record in the partition could have the same location.
 If we partition by serial_no and location when we lag by 1 the previous record will have a different location.
 This partion will group represent every same location change record as just 1 record and we loose the fact that a container could move to a location more than once in its history.
 ## What is OpenStack

-It is an API for a hypervisor.
+It is a clusterable hypervisor which can be driven by an API.

 ## What is a hypervisor?